understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Data_Loading_Part_1.md

 * After compression, try to keep file sizes from 1 MB - 1 GB each

-* **DynamoDB** - when ingesting production and you think you’re going to go over your reads, best practices is to have a copy of the table and ingest from that
+* **DynamoDB** - when ingesting production and you think you’re going to go over your reads, best practices is to have a copy of the table and ingest from that.

+* Below, "readratio" means that percent of the RCUs assigned to the table will be assigned to this copy

+`copy redshift_table_name from 'dynamodb://dynamodb_table_name' credentials '<aws-auth-args>' readratio 50;`

 * **EC2** - can use an "SSH manifest" file - contains endpoint IPs of Redshift cluster nodes